Dana Knightstone

 Dana Knightstone is a series of casual hidden object puzzle adventure games with a mystery novel storyline.
 It was developed by Boomzap Entertainment and published by Big Fish Games.
 It is available on PC, Mac, iPhone and iPad platforms.
-The franchise draws it title from the main character, Dana Knightstone, a fiction novelist.
+The franchise draws its title from the main character, Dana Knightstone, a fiction novelist.

 The first Dana Knightstone novel was released on December 31, 2010.
 To date, five games in the series have been released.
 The latest installment Death and Betrayal in Romania was released on August 30, 2014.

 Plot

 Dana Knightstone is an up-and-coming fiction writer.
 The series begins when she comes across a murder mystery while on vacation in Scotland.
 Her ability to see ghosts guides her in searching for clues and solving puzzles.
 As she becomes a best-selling novelist, she continues to travel around Europe including Italy and Austria, where she encounters more spirits and mysteries to unveil.
 She discovers new abilities during her adventure in Portugal.